 How much does it cost to form a limited company and how long does it take?

-The cost of forming a limited company through Quality Company Formations ranges from £12.99 for the Basic Package to £89.99 for the Complete Package, which includes hardcopy documents, a London registered office, a director’s service address, a business address, and VAT Registration, plus much more.
+The cost of forming a limited company through Quality Company Formations ranges from £11.99 for the Basic Package to £129.99 for the Fully Inclusive Package, which includes hardcopy documents, a London registered office, a director’s service address, a business address, and VAT Registration, plus much more.